Motorcycle Batteries

 This time when I put in the new battery, I promised myself that I'll use vaseline on the very well cleaned terminals.

-In review as far as the battery bit goes When you check the battery terminals you can clean them with baking soda and water.
 I like to use a wire brush first.
-Finally vaseline to protect from the very acidic gases that cause the corrosion.
+Finally, vaseline to protect from the very acidic gases that cause the corrosion.
 When you check or charge or install the battery connect to the positive lead first.

 IMPORTANT: Before you buy a battery, be sure of the size etc. as many battery boxes are dissimilar in size.
+Also, the voltage - amperage and + - pole positions etc. must be matched.

 Remember what your mother said "Have fun but don't get hurt."